Batman vs. Teenage Mutant Ninja Turtles: Plot

-While touring Powers Industrial, Barbara Gordon witnesses a power generator being stolen by the Foot Clan and also spots four mysterious and elusive creatures during the robbery that she believes are metahumans.
-The Foot Clan attacks Wayne Enterprises to steal an experimental cloud seeder machine, but are ambushed by Batman, who fends off the Foot and their leader, Shredder.
-Meanwhile, the four "metahumans" Batgirl sighted—actually the Teenage Mutant Ninja Turtles—arrive in Gotham tracking the Shredder, who has allied with an unknown party.
-After defending Wayne Enterprises from the Penguin, the Turtles encounter and fight Batman, as each side believes the other is working with the Shredder.
-Batman is able to overpower the Turtles, who retreat.
+While touring Powers Industrial, Barbara Gordon witnesses a power generator being stolen by the Foot Clan and also spots four creatures during the robbery that she refers to as metahumans.
+She reports this back to Batman, who decides that if the culprits want high tech, he will set a trap with it.
+The Foot Clan then attacks Wayne Enterprises to steal an experimental cloud seeder machine, but are ambushed by Batman, who fends off the Foot and their leader, Shredder.
+Meanwhile, it is revealed that the four metahumans Batgirl sighted are actually the Teenage Mutant Ninja Turtles, currently tracking Shredder's actions to Gotham City, having learned he has allied with an unknown party.
+After defending Wayne Enterprises from the Penguin, the Turtles encounter and fight Batman, as each side believes the other is the enemy.
+Batman is able to overpower the Turtles, who then retreat.

 Donatello researches Batman and his sighted locations, and uses this information to figure out the location of the Batcave.
 After a brief scuffle with Robin, Batman and Batgirl arrive, and the Turtles introduce themselves and explain their reason for coming to Gotham.
 The two groups agree to work together against their common enemies, and Robin reveals that Shredder and the Foot Clan are working with Ra's al Ghul and the League of Assassins.
-Shredder and Ra's meet and strike a bargain: Ra's will give Shredder access to the Lazarus Pit to become immortal, in exchange for Shredder building a machine that will spray a combination of TCRI mutagen and Joker venom over Gotham, transforming the citizens into insane mutants that will destroy the city.
+Shredder and Ra's meet and strike a bargain: Ra's will give Shredder access to the Lazarus Pit to become immortal, in exchange for Shredder building a machine that will spray the Techno Cosmic Research Institute (TCRI) mutagen over Gotham, transforming the citizens into monstrous mutants that will destroy the city.
 With Shredder's failure to steal the cloud seeder, Ra's hires the Penguin to intercept it, while he and Shredder go to Arkham Asylum and release the Joker.
-The two trade Joker TCRI mutagen for the Joker venom formula, and Joker uses the mutagen on Arkham's inmates.
+The two trade Joker a vial of the TCRI mutagen for the Joker Venom formula, which combined with the mutagen will drive the mutated insane, and Joker uses the mutagen on Arkham's inmates.